 Volunteer to Participate in Trips & Training

 One of the many great benefits to volunteering at the Brooklyn Bridge Park Boathouse is the trips and opportunities for training, ranging from free beginner and intermediate courses to advanced ACA certification courses (fees vary).
 Visit the Volunteer page for more details, or simply sign up at the right side of the page to get started.
 In the weekly newsletter you'll be informed of the dates and times to upcoming classes, trips & training sessions.

 Trips (For Volunteers Only)

-These are for Boathouse volunteers and experienced paddlers only.
 If you're new to the Boathouse and kayaking, you'll want to take some instruction first.
 Register in advance with our instructors by email at email@example.com.
 Participation is with the trip leader's permission only.
 Trips are free, but you must be a Boathouse Volunteer and it's recommended that you're an American Canoe Association member for insurance purposes ($40/year) or simply pay $5 per event.
 Visit the Volunteer page to learn more and sign-up.